 Access to primary care

 Access to primary care (primary care includes GP practices, pharmacies, NHS dentists) is fundamental to people’s experiences of health and care.
-The ways in which people access primary care and the availability of services has evolved significantly over recent years, and Surrey residents have consistently shared the impacts this has had on them.

 Social care

 Social care support can change the lives of many Surrey residents.
 The availability of social care and understanding of what is available can often be complicated for many people who need to access support.
-Ensuring that people are involved in shaping social care services by sharing experiences and the challenges that people share with us is pivotal in improving services.

 Mental health